-Some interesting stuff has been said today on The Four Major Problems
+Some interesting stuff has been said today on The Four Major Problems with CPAN, Don’t release experiments to CPAN and CPAN is for experimentation and I hope that never changes.

 If you haven’t read these posts yet, I encourage you to do so.
 They’ve all got interesting things to say.